Autodesk/aomi/README.md

 ## Files

 You may specify a list of files and their destination Vault secret item.
 Each `files` section has a list of source files, and the key name they should use in Vault.
 Each instance of a `files` section must also include a Vault mount point and path.
 The following example would create two secrets (`private` and `public`) based on the two files under the `.secrets` directory and place them in the Vault path `foo/bar/baz`.
+The mountpoint will be created as a [generic](https://www.vaultproject.io/docs/secrets/generic/) secret store.

 ----
 `Secretfile`